 Thomas Manning thought that neither his employees nor the federal government wouldn’t notice their shortfall.
 He turned out to be wrong.
 On October 16, Manning, president of a now-defunct Chicago-area concrete contracting firm, pleaded guilty in U.S. District Court for the Northern District of Illinois to defrauding union benefit plans out of about $2 million in scheduled contributions and evading another $600,000 in federal payroll taxes.
 He had been indicted on 27 counts back in March 2015.
 The workers who had been denied benefits were represented by locals of the Laborers and Cement Masons unions.

 Manning, now 60, was president of T. Manning Concrete Inc., based in the outer northwest Chicago suburb of Huntley, Ill.
 His company had been bound by various collective bargaining agreements to submit monthly reports to union-sponsored benefit plans stating the number of hours each employee worked and to make contributions reflecting these hours.
 According to … Read More ➡

-On August 2, Sophia Love, former president of American Federation of State, County and Municipal Employees Local 2751, was indicted in the Circuit Court for the City of Baltimore, Maryland on one count of theft of at least $10,000 but less than $100,000 from the Baltimore union.
-The indictment follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡
+On October 30, Carl DeRenzis, former treasurer of International Union of Painters and Allied Trades Local 1955, pleaded guilty in U.S. District Court for the Eastern District of Pennsylvania to one count of embezzling funds from the Philadelphia union in the amount of $53,281.
+The plea follows a probe by the U.S. Labor Department’s Office of Labor-Management Standards.… Read More ➡